geighz/ArduinoLightShow/README.md

 # ArduinoLightShow
-Creation of musical reactive lights using arduino.
+Creation of musical reactive lights using Falcon controller.
 Begin in late may.